CemTunaboylu/Gc_ULDPet_2024/README.md

 ```
 ---

-## 💡 Experimental & Planned Ideas
+## Experimental & Planned Ideas

 These are promising directions to be explored next:

-- 🔄 **Mixture of kernels**: Combining standard, dilated, and separable convolutions in parallel per layer.
+- **Mixture of kernels**: Combining standard, dilated, and separable convolutions in parallel per layer.
-- 🔀 **Interleaved depth-wise convolution layers**: Overlapping volumetric slices to enhance spatial-spectral mixing.
+- **Interleaved depth-wise convolution layers**: Overlapping volumetric slices to enhance spatial-spectral mixing.
-- 🧼 **Learnable pooling**: Replace max/avg pooling with pooling functions chosen and learned network.
+- **Learnable pooling**: Replace max/avg pooling with pooling functions chosen and learned network.
-- 🧠 **Information bottleneck-based denoising**: Investigating variational dropout to retain only essential signals.
+- **Information bottleneck-based denoising**: Investigating variational dropout to retain only essential signals.
-- 🧊 **Progressive training with cold-start curriculum**: Start with noise-free patches and increase noise gradually.
+- **Progressive training with cold-start curriculum**: Start with noise-free patches and increase noise gradually.
 Explore variations of transitions from soft to hard gating.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome — especially around the experimental ideas!
-If you'd like to contribute or implement one of these ideas, see the [Contribution Guide](#🤝-contributing).
-Then pick an idea from the 💡 Planned Ideas section and start hacking!
+If you'd like to contribute or implement one of these ideas, see the [Contribution Guide](#contributing).
+Then pick an idea from the Planned Ideas section and start hacking!

-## 📊 Evaluation
+## Evaluation
 I will include:
 - Visual comparison plots
 - Per-region performance analysis
 - Runtime and memory profiling

-## ⚠️ Known Issues
+## Known Issues
 - Currently requires inputs with dimensions divisible by 16 (due to max pooling).
 - FiLM layers may break if metadata shape mismatches batch size.
 - Padding assumes small differences in shape (±1) between tensors.

-## 📁 Dataset & Preprocessing
+## Dataset & Preprocessing
 I currently focused on
 - Structural preservation (via SSIM filtering)
 - Spatial normalization (rotation handling)